Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Natural policy gradient primal-dual method

-The proof of Theorem~\ref{thm.convergence.direct} is provided in Appendix~\ref{pf.convergence.direct} and it exploits the problem structure that casts the primal problem~\eqref{eq.cmdp.p} as a linear program in the occupancy measure~\citep{altman1999constrained} and applies the convex optimization analysis.
-This method is not well-suited for large-scale problems, and projections onto the high-dimensional probability simplex are not desirable in practice.
+The proof of Theorem~\ref{thm.convergence.direct}, which first appeared in~\cite{ding2022convergence}, is provided in Appendix~\ref{pf.convergence.direct} for completeness.
+We exploit the problem structure that casts the primal problem~\eqref{eq.cmdp.p} as a linear program in the occupancy measure~\citep{altman1999constrained} and apply the convex optimization analysis.
+This method is not well-suited for large-scale problems, and the projection onto a high-dimensional probability simplex is not desirable in practice.
 We next introduce a natural policy gradient primal-dual method to overcome these challenges and provide stronger convergence guarantees.